 Pearl and Cleanness in Ad Putter and Myra Stokes (eds), The Works of the Gawain Poet: Sir Gawain and the Green Knight, Pearl, Cleanness, Patience (London: Penguin, 2014).
 Pearl, trans.
-Simon Armitage (London: Faber and Faber, 2016)
+Simon Armitage (London: Faber and Faber, 2016).
+A translation of these texts will be provided, but for the original texts you will need to access a printed or online version.

 Sir Orfeo, in The Middle English Breton Lays, ed.
 Anne Laskaya and Eve Salisbury (Kalamazoo: Medieval Institute Publications, 1995).
-Available online:
+A translation will be provided.
+The original Middle English text is available online: